 Moving on to the fan-favorites, Froberg's Fall Festival has several star attractions that you can trade in your tokens for, including the bee coaster, friendly fire game, jumping pillow, and emoji cannon.
 On the bee coaster, kids of all ages can ride in individual barrel seats painted to look like bees being pulled by a tractor.
 It's slow moving, but has a bumpy, jostling feel that will make even the adults giggle.
 Friendly fire is basically a giant nerf ball game and is an exciting way to keep older kids entertained while the little ones play the midway games.
 My favorite pick of the attractions is the jumping pillow.
 It's a huge, inflatable pillow that puffs up from the ground for kiddos of all ages to bounce and slide on.
 It was fun to watch and definitely a hit with my kids, both big and small.

 The bumbling bee coaster rides past the corn maze.
 Photo courtesy Courtney Cauthen.

-Unless otherwise noted, photos by Ashley Jones.
+Unless otherwise noted, all photos by Rebecca Ortiz.